Iran, six powers lock horns over nuclear reactor that could yield plutonium

 Iran has already suspended its most sensitive, higher-grade enrichment - a potential pathway towards bomb fuel - under the November accord and won modest respite from sanctions.

-(Additional reporting by Justyna Pawlak and Louis Charbonneau; Editing by Mark Heinrich and William Maclean)
+(Additional reporting by Justyna Pawlak and Louis Charbonneau; Editing by Mark Heinrich)

+MOGADISHU, March 21 At least 26 people died from hunger in the semi-autonomous Jubbaland region of southern Somalia in just a day an a half, federal government radio said on its website.

+SHANGHAI, March 21 Short-term interest rates in China surged on Tuesday as cash conditions tightened on worries the central bank's quarterly risk assessment at the end of this month would restrict lending in the interbank market.
+The benchmark seven-day repo rate traded in the interbank market, considered a key indicator of general liquidity in China, opened at 2.45 percent and jumped to a high of 9.0 percent in morning trade, its highest since January 2014.
+By midday, th